Denominators in cluster algebras of affine type: The transjective component

 \begin{proof} We choose a hereditary algebra $H'$ derived equivalent to $H$, so that all the $U_i$ are preprojective modules in $\mod H'$ and hence $U$ is a preprojective tilting module in $\mod H'$ (see Remark~\ref{r:transjective})

 It is clear that each $W_j$ in Lemma~\ref{l:move} is a cluster-tilting object in $\C_H$, and that the object $H'$ forms a slice in $\C_H$.
 Also it is is clear that the short exact sequences \eqref{exc} are exchange triangles in $\C_H = \C_{H'}$, with transjective end-terms.
-So the claim follows from Lemma~\ref{l:trans_comp} and Proposition~\ref{p:comp}. \end{proof}
+So the claim follows from Propositions~\ref{p:comp} and~\ref{p:tamecompatible} and Lemma~\ref{l:trans_comp}. \end{proof}

 We can now state the main result of this section.

 \begin{prop} Assume that there is a transjective cluster-tilting object $U = \amalg_i U_i$ such that each indecomposable direct summand $U_i$ has a $T$-denominator.
 Then every transjective indecomposable object has a $T$-denominator. \end{prop}